mfatihercik/dsm/docs/specification/XMLObject.rst

       :stub-columns: 1
       :delim: |

-      tagPath_ | string | xml specific tagPath_ definition default value is tagPath_ field of `Parsing Element Object`_
+      path_ | string | xml specific path_ definition default value is path_ field of `Parsing Element Object`_
-      tagParentPath_ | string | xml specific tagParentPath_ definition. default value is tagParentPath_ field of `Parsing Element Object`_
+      parentPath_ | string | xml specific parentPath_ definition. default value is parentPath_ field of `Parsing Element Object`_
-      attribute_ | boolean |  attribute field is indicates that the current `Parsing Element Object`_ is an attribute on the tag pointed to by the tagParentPath field in the xml.
+      attribute_ | boolean |  attribute field is indicates that the current `Parsing Element Object`_ is an attribute on the tag pointed to by the parentPath field in the xml.

 _`attribute`
 ------------

-The attribute field is indicates that the current `Parsing Element`_ is an attribute on the tag pointed to by the tagParentPath_ field in the xml.
+The attribute field is indicates that the current `Parsing Element`_ is an attribute on the tag pointed to by the parentPath_ field in the xml.

 Examples: